DanielSchuman/a130/pages/policy.md

   f) Qualitative and quantitative research methods are used to determine the goals, needs, and behaviors of current and prospective managers and users of the service to strengthen the understanding of requirements;

   g) Priority in the selection of information system technologies and services, should be given in the following order: First, to the use of available and suitable existing Federal information systems, software, technologies, and shared services and/or information processing facilities; Second, to the acquisition of commercially available off-the-shelf components and/or software-as-a-service solutions; and Third, to custom developed software and technologies.
-All proposed solutions should be merit-based and consider factors such as performance, cost, security, interoperability, ability to share or re-use, and availability of quality support.
+All proposed solutions should be merit-based and consider factors such as performance, cost, security, interoperability, open source, ability to share or re-use, and availability of quality support.
 Decisions to acquire or develop custom or duplicative solutions must be justified based on comparative analysis conducted in a technology neutral manner that is merit-based and considers factors such as performance, cost, security, interoperability, ability to share or re-use, and availability of quality support, analysis of overall cost-effectiveness of the solution throughout the life cycle, the ability to meet acceptable levels of security, and the ability to meet specific and high-priority mission or operational requirements.
 To the degree possible, any custom software development activity or custom software acquisition should include contractual rights for re-use throughout the Federal government;

   h) Information technology needs are met through acquiring scalable, provisioned IT services<sup id="fnr7"><a href="#fn7">7</a></sup> when it is cost-effective to do so rather than the agency developing its own information system or equipment;